sammyswe/C-School-Project/README.md

 Calls functions from other modules based on user input.

-student.c - Implements functions to manage students **FR2**
+student.c - Implements functions to manage students **FR2** stored in a linked list.

-Functions to add, delete, and retrieve students.
+Functions to
-Handles assigning subjects to students.
+add - adds a student onto the end of the list. delete - removes a student from end of list and updates retrieve - cycle through links until it reaches matching id, output id to the screen.
 Function to ensure ID is unique.

 Struct Student {
     short id;
     char* name;
     Enrollment enrollments*; points to an array of enrollment pointers